pnp/cli-microsoft365/docs/docs/cmd/spo/tenant/tenant-commandset-set.md

 # spo tenant commandset set

-Update a ListView Command Set that is installed tenant wide.
+Updates a ListView Command Set that is installed tenant wide.

 ## Usage